 - For goldfish the fee is $5.00 per fish.
 Goldfish will be displayed in 10 gal aquariums with a limited number of 20 gal aquariums reserved for “large &/or active fish.”
 When registering indicate if you will need a 20 gal tank.
 AKC will provide solid blue tubs for those pond goldfish that may become stressed in a glass aquarium.
 The judging rules published by the AGA (American Goldfish Association) will be used as the basis for judging.

 - You can do one transaction to purchase show registration (Exhibitor or Vendor).
 Trophiy Sponsorship and Banquet Tickets.
-Please see the Show page in our Shop.
-Payment is via PayPal.
+Please see our the online Shop.
+Payment is made via PayPal.

 Fish Check In and Benching